-Reading just the headlines for the last couple of years, one might think that the agencies and departments of the US Federal system were shuttered and empty.
+Reading just the headlines for the last couple of years, one might think that the agencies and departments of the U.S. federal system were shuttered and empty.
 Nothing could be further from the truth.
-The US economy is still the largest and strongest on earth and our federal government institutions are still serving the needs of our nation and our people every day.
-Sure, there are budget cuts in force and there are funding priorities that have changed over the past few years, but both the major and minor players on the federal scene are adapting and adjusting accordingly and are very clear that their mission; serving and protecting the interests of the United States of America, remains intact and explicit.
+The U.S. economy is still the largest and strongest on earth and our federal government institutions are still serving the needs of our nation and our people every day.
+Sure, there are budget cuts in force and funding priorities that have changed over the past few years, but both the major and minor players on the federal scene are adapting and adjusting accordingly.
+They are very clear that their mission—serving and protecting the interests of the United States of America—remains intact and explicit.

-So, it is important to remember that even though the US Federal Government is, like the rest of us, choosing to focus its precious resources wisely and judiciously, it is still “open for business” and working hand-in-hand with private sector firms to get the business of the country done.
-Our government clients are funded, functioning and highly focused, and Kleinfelder is here to help them get the job done understanding that frugal, functional and sustainable solutions are what we must design, build and operate together.
+So, it is important to remember that even though the U.S. Federal Government is, like the rest of us, choosing to focus its precious resources wisely and judiciously, it is still "open for business" and working hand-in-hand with private sector firms to get the business of the country done.
+Our government clients are funded, functioning and highly focused, and engineering consulting companies can help them get the job done understanding that frugal, functional and sustainable solutions are what we must design, build and operate together.